Perturbation Duality for Robust and Distributionally Robust Optimization: Short and General Proofs: Conditional Moment Optimal Transport Duality via Perturbations

+\cref{lem:duality_gap_unbounded_f}, with additional detail in \PaperSupplementSection{apx:example_detail}, thus technically resolves the conjecture of \cite{jiajin2025unifying}; however \ref{assn:U_compact} is not necessary, as we next introduce perturbation-based conditions that replace compactness for the zero duality gap half of CM-OT duality.

-\subsection{Circumventing Compactness: Zero Duality Gap $[\eqref{eq:primal} = \eqref{eq:dual_Psi}]$}
+\subsection{Circumventing Compactness: Zero Duality Gap $[\eqref{eq:primal} = \dualPsiRef]$}

-As demonstrated in the previous section, zero duality gap $[\eqref{eq:primal}=\eqref{eq:dual_Psi}]$ may fail to hold when the compactness of $\U$ \ref{assn:U_compact} is relaxed, motivating the search for an appropriate replacement.
+As demonstrated in the previous section, zero duality gap $[\eqref{eq:primal}=\dualPsiRef]$ may fail to hold when the compactness of $\U$ \ref{assn:U_compact} is relaxed, motivating the search for an appropriate replacement.
 Unfortunately, the classical Slater's condition \cref{prop:convex_duality}\ref{cond:slater} often fails for infinite dimensional problems as $\intr_{\mathcal{M}(\U)} \mathcal{P}(\U)=\varnothing$, limiting its utility.
-As an alternative, we propose two conditions (\cref{assn:**a,assn:**b}) to circumvent the compactness condition \ref{assn:U_compact}, with discussion and motivating examples to follow, that will be shown to be sufficient for zero duality gap. \begin{assumption} There exists $(\hat V, \hat W, V^0, W^0) \sim \gamma^0 \in \Gamma_{\hat\mu}\cap\Gamma_\W$ satisfying
+As an alternative, we propose two conditions (\cref{assn:**a,assn:**b}) to circumvent the compactness condition \ref{assn:U_compact}, with discussion and motivating examples to follow, that will be shown to be sufficient for zero duality gap. \begin{assumption} There exist $(\hat V, \hat W, V^0, W^0) \sim \gamma^0 \in \Gamma_{\hat\mu}\cap\Gamma_\W$ s.t.